-We measured the abundance of algae in each enclosure as the amount of material on unglazed porcelain tiles placed on the bottom of each enclosure (two sets of 12 porcelain tiles, each 2.4 cm x 2.4 cm, 140 cm2 total area per enclosure).
-To account for potential variation in algal growth due to unquantified within-lake variation in local algae community composition, nutrient concentrations, temperature, currents, or aspect, we established a no-consumer location-within-lake control for each enclosure by placing a set of tiles in a small bag made of the same mesh as enclosures, and setting it in the littoral zone next to each enclosure (Figure 1).
-We also recorded substrate type below and amount of light within each enclosure.
-Substrate type was described as percent of the substrate below each enclosure which was composed of silt (defined as particles < 0.5 mm, as in Knapp and Matthews 2000).
-Light intensity (photosynthetic photon flux) was measured within each enclosure at the water surface using a basic quantum meter (Apogee Instruments, Logan, UT).
+I measured algal biomass as AFDM concentration on unglazed porcelain tiles placed on the bottom of each enclosure (two sets of 12 porcelain tiles, each 2.4 cm x 2.4 cm, 140 cm2 total area per enclosure).
+To account for potential within lake variation in algal growth not owing to variable grazing pressure, I placed a set of the same tiles in a small bag made of 250 m mesh next to each enclosure (Figure 1).
+I characterized the substratum under each enclosure as percent of substrata composed of silt (defined as particles < 0.5 mm, as in Knapp and Matthews 2000).
+Light intensity (photosynthetic photon flux) within each enclosure was measured at the water surface using a quantum meter (Apogee Instruments, Logan, UT).

-We began experiments in the early ice-free season (17 July 2009 in LeConte and 21 July 2009 in Spur), and ran three temporal blocks that each lasted 16-21 days.
-At the initiation of each block, we placed clean algae-free tiles in enclosures, stocked both consumers to densities required for each treatment, and weighed and staged tadpoles.
-At the conclusion of each block, we sampled algal abundance, mayfly nymph abundance, emerged adult mayfly abundance, and tadpole abundance, stage, and weight.
-These data were used as response variables or to calculate response variables.

-At the conclusion of each block, we collected algae samples from enclosure tiles and from location-within-lake- control tiles, for later determination of ash-free dry mass (AFDM).
-In the field, algae was scrubbed from tiles using a soft-bristle toothbrush, and suspended in 60 mL of water.
-Suspended algae were collected on glass fiber filters with 1.2 μm pore size, using a hand powered vacuum pump.
-Filters were wrapped in foil and stored in a cool dark place (under a boulder) in the field until they could be frozen in the lab for later processing.
-Filters were dried at 105 C for at least 24 hours, weighed, combusted at 500 C for 1 hour, and then weighed again.
-Ash-free dry mass was calculated as the difference between filter-plus-sample weights to the nearest 0.1 mg before and after combustion (Hauer and Lamberti 2007).
-When less than 60 mL of algae suspension had been filtered, we multiplied the measured AFDM by the fraction of 60 mL that had been filtered.
+Experiments began in the early ice-free season (17 July 2009 in LeConte and 21 July 2009 in Spur), and each of the three subsequent temporal blocks lasted 16-21 days.
+At the beginning of each time block, I weighed and staged all experimental tadpoles, and placed clean tiles and targeted numbers of tadpoles and mayfly nymphs in enclosures.
+At the end of each time block, I determined algal, mayfly nymph, emerged adult mayfly, and tadpole abundances, as well as tadpole stage and weight.
+I collected algal samples from tiles in enclosures and control mesh bags by scrubbing tiles with a soft-bristle toothbrush, suspending organic matter in 60 mL of water, then filtering algal suspensions through glass fiber filters (1.2 μm pore size).
+Filters were wrapped in foil, stored in a cool dark place in the field, then transported to and frozen in the laboratory.
+In the laboratory, filters were dried at 105o C for at least 24 hours, weighed, combusted at 500o C for 1 hour, and then re-weighed.
+Ash-free dry mass (AFDM) was calculated as the difference in filter-plus-sample weights before and after combustion (Hauer and Lamberti 2007).